 - Wondering if they fit in socially

-- Seeking opportunities to become involved
+- Seeking additional opportunities to become involved

 - Dealing with consequences of poor decision-making